 How do you know if you have a leak?

-You may have some suspicions when your pool seems to be slowly (or quickly!) losing water, but that doesn’t always mean there is a leak.
+You may have some suspicions when your pool seems to be losing water, but that doesn’t always mean there is a leak.

-During the hotter months, especially in year-round warmer climates such as we have here in Florida, there is a higher amount of water evaporation from your swimming pool.
+During the hotter months, especially in year-round warmer climates like in Florida, there’s a higher amount of water evaporation from your swimming pool.

 A normal pool will see a loss of ½ inch per day or approximately 2-4 inches per week.

 A great DIY way of confirming a leak versus evaporation would be to try out the Bucket Method.
-During this method, you will place a bucket on your pool steps and fill it with water to the same level that the pool reaches on the outside of the bucket.
+During this method, you’ll place a bucket on your pool steps and fill it with water to the same level that the pool reaches on the outside of the bucket.

-Leave it for a few days, and if the water line in the bucket is higher than in the pool, then you have a leak somewhere in your pool.
+Leave it for a few days.
+If the water line in the bucket is higher than in the pool, you have a leak somewhere in your pool.
 View our short video and read how it’s done in this article.

 Pool Leak Locations

-Once you have determined there is a leak located somewhere in your swimming pool, how do you know where it’s located?
+Once you’ve determined there is a leak located somewhere in your swimming pool, how do you know where it’s located?

 The best way to determine location is to hire a Leak Detection Specialist.
 A specialist will take the guess work out of any problem and in most cases, be able to repair the problem before you decide to start any additional work on your pool and throw money into it further.

 To perform these tests accurately, remember to keep your pool clean and running properly.
-A buildup of algae can disrupt and prevent accurate leak tests as well as add a cost to bring your pool back to acceptable cleanliness.
+A buildup of algae can disrupt and prevent accurate leak tests, adding a cost to bring your pool back to acceptable cleanliness.

 In the pool and spa industry, some common leak locations include returns, jets, skimmers, and lights.